JosephCatrambone/blog/content/stories/wp-youre-the-guy-in-charge-of-playing-chess-for-the-supposed-artificial-intelligence-that-can-beat-the-world-champions-except-you-slipped-one-time-and-accidentally-sent-an-odd-message-through-the-chat-and-now-the-world-is-buzzing.md

 <!-- wp:paragraph -->

-Written on 2021/03/26 for /u/Shirvi's writing prompt.
+Written on 2021/03/26 for /u/Shirvi's writing prompt:  You're the guy in charge of playing chess for the supposed artificial intelligence that can beat the world champions.
+Except you slipped one time and accidentally sent an odd message through the chat, and now the world is buzzing.

 <!-- /wp:paragraph -->